njgibbon/nicks-python-kata/nicks_py_algs/docs/reverse.md

 ### Thoughts
 As expected the first functions performed worst.
 It is interesting how much worse the 'forward traverse' did because they are so similar.
 Perhaps `reversed_output = reversed_output + s[i]` ends up being quicker than `reversed_output = c + reversed_output` for some reason.

 It is interesting that my inline swap function was 6x~ slower than the built-in 'reversed' function because they are expected to be doing the same thing.
-Both should deal the same additional overhead described in the design section.
+Both should face the same additional overhead described in the design section.
 When checking the underlying implementation the function is very similar (just in 'while' form).
-I guess 2 key differences is that this loop seems to be passing pointers around and not doing actual copies which my implementation is probably doing.
+I guess the 2 key differences are that the loop seems to be passing pointers around and not doing actual copies which my implementation is probably doing.
 And secondly, the whole operation is in C which means it will be inherently faster.

 ![cpython_reverse](https://github.com/njgibbon/nicks-python-kata/blob/master/nicks_py_algs/images/cpython_reverse.png)